AGES-UARK/2dfft_utils/docs/user_guide.rst

   b.
 Run ``python 2dfft_plots.py`` outside of a Python session.

     You can use this method to make plots for individual images or in batches.
-This will make both plots for all images.
+This will make both plot types.

 We assume here that the user prefers the latter option.